vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 The parent construct is the [`Characteristic` element](http://dmg.org/pmml/v4-3/Scorecard.html#xsdElement_Characteristic), which belongs to the [`Scorecard` element](http://dmg.org/pmml/v4-3/Scorecard.html#xsdElement_Characteristic).

 According to the PMML specification, the content of a scorecard model is represented by a sequence of `Characteristic` elements.
-However, when opening the PMML file in a text editor, then it is possible to find that around line 211 there is a `Characteristic` element nested inside an `Attribute` element (of another `Characteristic` element), which is not permitted:
+However, when opening the PMML document in a text editor, then it is possible to find that around line 211 there is a `Characteristic` element nested inside an `Attribute` element (of another `Characteristic` element), which is not permitted:

 ``` xml
 <Characteristics>